Originally inhabited by Muscogee people, Ozark, Alabama has a rich history.

 Visitors can view a multitude of machinery, ranging from World War I early combat aircraft to highly advanced UH-60 Blackhawks flown by military personnel today.

-If you enjoy researching military history and aviation, don’t miss a trip to this fascinating museum.
+If you enjoy researching military history and aviation like I do, don’t miss a trip to this fascinating museum.

 3. Silver Wings Golf Course